Skip to content

 X-ray, MRI, and CT scans / films (paper envelopes removed)

-Water and oil-based paints in original containers, less than 2L
+Water and oil-based paints in original containers.
+Tins must weigh less than 15kg each.
+Maximum 5 tins per booking.

 • Empty blister packs